 You may request a specific hall, but there is not a guarantee you will receive your preference.
-Assignments are made for new students based on deposit date and available space.
+Preferences are honored based on deposit date and available space.

 I am a new transfer student, how will I be assigned to housing?

 You will be placed in housing with either another new transfer or a returning student roommate.
 Transfers are not assigned freshman roommates unless they specifically request it.
-If you will be either a junior or 20 years old by Sept.
-1 and you would like to live in an apartment on campus, please email the Director of Housing to submit a request for an apartment placement.
+If you will be either a junior or 20 years old by September 1 and you would like to live in an apartment on campus, please note that on your Housing Questionnaire, or email Housing@gordon.edu.

 Can I reserve my current room if I don't have a roommate?